msxuc/EASIER/docs/autodiff.md

 1. Interconnectability to PyTorch AD APIs or the interconnectability with jacobian/derivative/graident from PyTorch AD.

-## Related APIs
+## Related work

-1.

-    `autograd` is famous for its backward-mode AD APIs, e.g.:
+1.  `torch.autograd` is famous for its backward-mode AD APIs, e.g.:

     ```
     torch.autograd.grad(
         outputs: Sequence[torch.Tensor],